katieched/quiz-game-server/README.md

 This README will guide you through how to setup the client side of the application and our experiences during this project.

 The repo for the client side of the application can be found [here](https://github.com/saja-aabith/lap3-quizgame-client-two).
+The website can be accessed [here](https://quizkaban.netlify.app/).

 ## Installation & Usage